Tipping wedding vendors | How much should you leave?

 Officiant: Many officiants will not take a tip due to their religious affiliation.
 If that is the case then consider making a donation to their church in lieu of a tip.
 If you have hired a professional officiant or a judge who is not affiliated with a church then a $25-$50 is appropriate, but not required.

 Wedding Coordinator: While your PSB wedding coordinator never expects a tip, your wedding coordinator is a service provider who traditionally you should plan to tip. $50-$100 is a good amount.

 DJ: Your DJ is another vendor who may not expect a tip, but leaving one is actually customary!
 10%-15% of their total fee is a great amount.

-If you are not sure about tipping or are trying to stay on budget we are willing to bet people such as your photographer and florist would appreciate a sweet thank you card almost as much.
+If you are not able to tip we are willing to bet people such as your photographer and florist would appreciate a sweet thank you card almost as much.
 Little gestures can go such a long way!

 While we think we covered most major wedding vendors there are definitely other services that couples may choose to hire for their wedding day.
 Do you have questions about tipping other wedding vendors?
 Let us know below and we will be happy to help!